-In the first letter to the Church at Corinth Paul writes 'Faith,
+In the first letter to the Church at Corinth Paul writes 'Faith, hope and love abide...'

 For me my faith means I live in hope, not of my place in some kind of after death experience but in the hope of building a better world here and now, and better lives for all, here and now.